 I give particular priority to games of Japanese origin that have either been treated unfairly by the press in the past (such as the Senran Kagura series) or which look set to otherwise pass most people by unnoticed (such as MeiQ: Labyrinth of Death).
 That said, this isn’t a hard and fast rule; I also cover a variety of retro games from over the years, as well as games and visual novels clearly inspired by the Japanese way of doing things.

 How do you cover games?

 The site plays host to one Cover Game at a time, which is an individual game or series that will get a multi-article deep-dive across the course of several articles, typically four or more.
-These follow a rough monthly schedule, but this isn’t a hard and fast rule — if a game or series needs a bit longer, I’ll take a bit longer.
+These follow a rough monthly schedule, but this isn’t strict by any means — if a game or series needs a bit longer, I’ll take a bit longer.

 Outside of that, my Essentials series explores games on a particular theme, on a specific platform or from a particular developer or publisher, Delving Into… provides ongoing “in the moment” explorations of longer games and series that I’ve been meaning to investigate for a long time, and the weekly Waifu Wednesday feature celebrates the amazing female characters of gaming.

 Can I find out if you’ve covered a specific game?